The Great Fire of London

 - A piece of charred wood from the Great Fire of London

-- Remains of a leather firebucket believed to have been used to fight the Great Fire of London
+- A leather firebucket like the ones used to fight the Great Fire of London

 - What wooden houses in the 1660s looked like